lkodinsson/IngenuityTTRPG/Appendix/Conditions.md

 #### Burning

 Burning objects are dangerous and likely to cause nearby objects to continue to burn if not contained or extinguished.
 Burning characters suffer damage over time.
 When applied to a character, burning is an condition that has a numerical value.
 If a burning character has burning applied to them, add the burning values together.
 At the beginning of a burning character's turn, they take fire damage equal to the burning value which is then decreased by 1.
 Burning 1 would be 1 damage, while burning 3 would be 3 damage (then 2, then 1).
-Damage from burning bypasses all damage reduction.
 When the burning value is reduced to 0, the burning ends.

 Typically, dousing a target in water will completely remove the burning (including magical fire), unless the source of burning is specifically not water extinguishable (like an oil or grease fire).